navira5/minesweeper/README.md

 ```

 ## Rules
-* Flag Placement: Right click OR hold button for one second
+* Flag Placement: Right click OR click (touch for touchscreen devices) and hold for one second
 * Open Square: Left/regular click

 ## Demo

 https://minesweeper-navira.herokuapp.com

-* User Stories:
+## User Stories to create game

   ```Board Set Up```
   * Should be able to select easy, medium, hard levels; default is easy - DONE